rook/rook/design/ceph/ceph-config-updates.md

       debug_osd: 10
    # ...
 ```
+!!! note on the above
-**Note on the above:** all values under config are reported to Ceph as strings, but the yaml should
+    All values under config are reported to Ceph as strings, but the yaml should
     support integer values as well if at all possible

 As stated in the example yaml, above, the 'config' section adds or overrides values in the Ceph
 config whenever the Ceph operator starts and whenever the user updates the cluster CRD.
 Ceph